 They might write "dg" to stand for the word "dog."
 They write the sounds they

 hear.
 These are the steps we typically see.

-By carefully observing each day, we find out what children know about letters and words.
+By carefully observing each day, we find out what children know about letters

-we can provide to build on what they know and help them
+us what experiences we can provide to build on what they know and help them

 move to the next step.
 For example, we would